Copa Libertadores records and statistics: All-time top ten table

 The list is current as of the end of 2021 edition.
 Last updated 6 December 2021.

 CONMEBOL club ranking

-This ranking is used for seeding in the qualifying and group stage draws of the Copa Libertadores, and is based on a club's performance in the last 10 years of the Copa Libertadores, its historic performance in the competition, and its performance in local championship tournaments.
+This ranking is used for seeding in the qualifying and group stage draws of the Copa Libertadores, and is based on a club's performance in the ten most recent Copa Libertadores editions, its historic performance in the competition (considering the other previous editions), and its performance in local championship tournaments.
 Starting from 2021, the CONMEBOL ranking of the Copa Libertadores was updated to also include Copa Sudamericana performances, and thus was rebranded as the CONMEBOL Clubs Ranking.

-This list is current as of 9 December 2022.
+The top 10 clubs as of 16 December 2024 are shown below.

 Number of participating clubs by country

-The following is a list of the 217 clubs that have played at least one match in the Copa Libertadores, updated to the 2022 edition.
+The following is a list of the 219 clubs that have played at least one match in the Copa Libertadores, updated to the 2024 edition.